pyglet/pyglet/doc/programming_guide/text.rst

-:py:class:`~pyglet.text.layout.ScrollableTextLayout` is a small extension to :py:func:`~pyglet.text.layout.TextLayout` that culls the text outside of a specified view rectangle, and allows text to be scrolled within that rectangle without performing the layout calculuation again.
+:py:class:`~pyglet.text.layout.ScrollableTextLayout` is a small extension to :py:func:`~pyglet.text.layout.TextLayout` that culls the text outside of a specified view rectangle, and allows text to be scrolled within that rectangle without performing the layout calculation again.
 Because of this clipping rectangle the graphics group cannot be shared with other text layouts, so for ideal performance :py:class:`~pyglet.text.layout.ScrollableTextLayout` should be used only